modelon-community/semla-license-manager-impact-example/README.md

   - (or the online version [SEMLA: test_tool.c](https://github.com/modelica/Encryption-and-Licensing/blob/master/src/tests/test_tool.c)) tests how a modelica tool uses the LVE (LVE = Library Vendor Executable -- the executable that is responsible for licensing and encryption).
 The LVE includes the License Manager.
 - [./license_manager/tests/test_license_manager.cpp](./license_manager/tests/test_license_manager.cpp)
   - tests only the License Manager, without embedding it into an LVE.

+## How to release

+- Run `./release.sh <next_version>` in a terminal standing in this directory (replacing `<next_version>` with a version number of the form `MAJOR.MINOR.PATCH`).
+This script will:
+  - If the files are not already in a git repo, create a new local git repo on the fly.
+  - Output a zip file `semla-license-manager-impact-example-<next_version>.zip` containing all files under version control in this repo, plus zip files for the dependencies (which are not under version control)
+  - Create a new git tag `v<next_version>` on this repo.
+  - If a remote repo  `origin` is configured: push the tag to the remote repo.